Local government has an important role for water quality protection: Part 1

 However, there are two caveats to local government involvement in the protection of water.
 First, to be most effective one needs to address an issue at the same geography as the topic being addressed.
 That means local governments should coordinate and come together to protect a resource such as water so the actions include the entire watershed or groundwater shed.
 Otherwise, one is doing only part of the job.

 Second, in Michigan’s glacial geology, groundwater, surface water (lakes and streams), and wetlands are interconnected.
-That means water (and contaminants in that water) travels back and forth between all three: wetlands, surface and ground waters.
-The local approach has to tackle all three.
+That means water, and any contaminants in that water, travel back and forth between all three: wetlands, surface and ground waters.
+The local approach must tackle all three.
 Otherwise, one is only doing part of the job.

 Prevention of groundwater contamination through zoning often is done with site plan review standards in the zoning ordinance, a resource created by Michigan State University Extension, which requires secondary containment and restricting use of dry wells.
-Preventing drinking water/groundwater contamination is also part of Michigan Wellhead Protection program.
-This is a proactive effort to identify historic and present possible sources of contaminants within a public water well’s area so the community can monitor those issues.
-Also, a community uses zoning, fire inspections and other incentives, to prevent future contamination in the well’s area.
+Preventing drinking water and groundwater contamination is also part of the Michigan Wellhead Protection program.
+This is a proactive effort to identify historic and current possible sources of contaminants within a public water well’s area so the community can monitor those issues.
+Also, a community uses zoning, fire inspections and other incentives to prevent future contamination in the well’s area.
 These strategic activities are spelled out in a community’s wellhead protection plan.

-Standards used in a zoning ordinance will depend on the goals and need to be based on this homework and defensible, science-based standards.
+Standards used in a zoning ordinance will depend on the specific goals and need to be based on this homework and defensible, science-based standards.
 For example, the goal may be to protect water from nutrients and other runoff.
-Or goals may be to protect aesthetics of a resource, or to protect natural habitat.
-Different standards will result depending on what one is trying to accomplish.
+Or, goals may be to protect aesthetics of a resource, or to protect natural habitat.
+Different standards will result depending on what a community is trying to accomplish.

 Minnesota adopted a Shoreland Management Classification System that classifies lakes into management categories such as natural environment lakes, recreation development lakes, and general development lakes.
 The classification system is supported by a statewide mapping database and suggested model ordinance.
 The Minnesota Department of Natural Resources shares locally innovative standards for shoreland regulation such as bluffs, density/lot size, impervious surface, and nonconformities.
 While the lake and river classification system is statewide, local jurisdictions implement all permitting, ordinance adoption, and ordinance amendment.